s-victor/TinyPedal/docs/customization.md

 Show speed reading below gear.

     font_scale_speed
 Set font scale for speed reading.
 This option only takes effect when `show_speed_below_gear` is enabled.
-Default value is `0.5`.
+Default is `0.5`.

     show_battery_bar
 Show battery bar, which is only visible if electric motor available.